DorkOS

 Session Storage: SDK JSONL Transcripts

 Sessions are not stored in a database.
-The TranscriptReader scans SDK JSONL files at ~/.claude/projects/\{slug\}/*.jsonl.
-All sessions are visible regardless of which client created them.
+TranscriptReader scans SDK JSONL files at ~/.claude/projects/\{slug\}/*.jsonl.
+All sessions are visible regardless of which client created them — CLI, DorkOS, or otherwise.

 • Session ID = SDK session ID (UUID from filename)

-• Session metadata (title, preview, timestamps) is extracted from file content on every request
+• Session metadata (title, preview, timestamps) extracted from file content on every request

-• The AgentManager calls the SDK's query() function with resume: sessionId for continuity across clients
+• ClaudeCodeRuntime calls SDK query() with resume: sessionId for continuity across clients

 Client Architecture

-The React client (apps/client/) uses Feature-Sliced Design (FSD) architecture:
+The React client (apps/client/) uses Feature-Sliced Design (FSD):

 FSD Layers